 That’ll do it.
 Someone will fish them out when they break the surface.

-Harry swam on, glimpsing a cluster of dark, stone huts beyond the dwindling monoliths.
+He swam on, glimpsing a cluster of dark, stone huts beyond the dwindling monoliths.

 Twelve black monoliths sat in a ring around a stone altar decorated with pieces of red and white coral and long, thin, sharp-fanged skulls.
 The furthest three stone pillars bore human figures enshrouded in the faint red glow of Harry’s fading revealing charm.